 Therefore, since we know that justice can not be divorced from love… How do we know when we have crossed the line, replacing self-awareness with social blindness, being more concerned with soothing our ego than with struggling against suffering?

 The watershed moment happens when we abandon the plumb line of the Judeo-Christian Scripture.
 It happens when we begin to elevate our own feelings and ideas over the divine revelation.
 It happens when we begin to rationalize those choices which Adonai clearly condemns, as being unavoidable or worse, acceptable.
 It happens when we chose to justify what breaks the Heart of our Heavenly Father and thus make it possible for those in Rebellion to never have to seek His forgiveness and justification (Romans 1:16-32).

 For the Follower of the Way of the Cross true compassion, true understanding recognizes that where evil persists so also does suffering and injustice.
 We can not extend pardon to evil without also extending approval for its consequences.
-We can not justify a Villain without silencing their Victims and perpetuating their evil.
+We can not justify a Villain without silencing their Victims and perpetuating their villainy.

 For the Follower of the Way of the Cross true compassion, true understanding recognizes that evil needs to be redeemed, but that this redemption is not the work of Man, it is the work of Adonai through the blood of Yeshua’s Cross.

 He is the Redeemer, He is the Reconciler, He is the Restorer, He is the Advocate.
 Only in Him do Righteousness and Love mingle without violating Justice or Compassion.

 So let us extend Grace to the Broken while we speak the Truth in Love.
 Not one or the other, but both.
 Our conversations may become harder, perhaps even uncomfortable, but the end result will be Life and Liberty and Virtue.

 “For the Law was given through Moses, but Grace and Truth were revealed through Jesus Christ.”